Shauneille Perry: Biography

 After Vinnette Carroll, Perry became one of the first African-American women to direct on the New York stage.
 One of her early directorial efforts was the Off-Off-Broadway production of Mau Mau Room, written by J. E. Franklin, as part of the Negro Ensemble Company Workshop Festival, at St. Mark's Playhouse in 1969.
 According to Franklin, the cast included Richard Roundtree.
 In 1971, Perry staged three different productions.
 Two of them were Rosalie Pritchett, by Barbara and Carlton Molette, and The Sty of the Blind Pig, by Phillip Hayes Dean, both by the Negro Ensemble Company Workshop at St. Mark's Playhouse.
 Her production of Rosalie Pritchett used "300 slides on four different rear-projection screens."

 She also directed the stage production by the New Federal Theatre (founded by Woodie King Jr.) of J. E. Franklin's play, Black Girl, at St. Augustine's Church (Manhattan) on Henry Street.
 Perry's "direction of Black Girl included a simple and intimate set that emphasized the importance of religion with the lives of the Southern black women.
 While the original television version of the play omitted the religious aspects of the play (including Billie Jean at prayer), Perry's production featured a prominent photo of Christ in the home. ...
 Perry's attention to detail and grasp of character garnered the respect and admiration of Franklin, as well as theater critics.
 Perry, however, hoped that the success of Black Girl and the play's important theme of self-determination would have a more far-reaching effect.
 "I hope this makes people aware of what Black actresses can do.
 They can do more than 'Carmen Jones', 'Anna Lucas', and the like," says Perry."
 The play received standing ovations and played to full houses, and the critics gave it rave reviews.
 The production was then moved to the Theatre de Lys, where it played from June 16, 1971, to June 16, 1972.
 This was the first major stage production of a play written by J. E. Franklin.
 The play then toured Baltimore, Washington, D.C., Chicago, and Detroit.
-It was made into a film, Black Girl (1972 film), in 1972, directed by Ossie Davis, with a screenplay by J. E. Franklin.
+It was made into a film of the same name in 1972, directed by Ossie Davis, with a screenplay by Franklin.